Marcus10110/DelSolClock/readme.md

 The replacement clock screen will display time, the currently playing music, and iOS notifications.

 Bluetooth low energy is used to communicate with a phone.
-Note, some servies should support any BLE phone, for example the current time service.
+Note, some services should support any BLE phone, for example the current time service.
 However the Apple Media Service and the notification service only support iOS.

 ## Features